openhab/openhabian/docs/openhabian-DEBUG.md

 ## Prerequisites
 First, please make sure you use proper host hardware that is supported as per README.

 OpenHABian requires a minimum of 1GB of RAM to run well.
-While you can get away with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do NOT run memory hogs such as InfluxDB or Grafana.
+While you can get away with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do **not** run memory hogs such as InfluxDB or Grafana.

 On "supported" hardware in general:
 It may work to install and run openHABian on unsupported hardware.
 If it does not work, you are welcome to find out what's missing and contribute back to the community with a Pull Request.
 It's sometimes simple things like a naming string.
 We'll be happy to include that in openHABian so you can use your box with openHABian.
 We'll keep that code in unless there's a valid reason to change or remove it.